codecrafters-io/test-runner-builder/test-runner/README.md

 # Test Runner

-This is the component responsible for running tests for CodeCrafters challenges.

-### Functionality

-It supports two commands:

-- `build_image`
+This is the Go code invoked from the [test-runner-builder](https://github.com/codecrafters-io/test-runner-builder) Docker image.

+Responsibilities:

 - Builds the docker image that needs to executed to run tests for a challenge
 - Also streams logs back to a logstream URL
-- `run_tests`
-  - Runs the tests for a challenge (this is the entrypoint of the docker image)
-  - Streams logs back to a logstream URL

 ### Testing Locally